-Mitigation Measure/ Monitoring Requirements Impact ММ APM No. Applicant Proposed Measure Implementation Actions and Effectiveness Criteria Timing Project Component Status sensitivity of a fossil and to recover and curate a fossil.
-Stop work if paleontological resources are discovered during construction.
-If a vertebrate fossil is discovered during construction, the contractor will stop work immediately in the area of the find until a qualified professional vertebrate paleontologist can assess the nature and importance of the find and recommend a course of action in consultation with CPUC and other appropriate agencies.
+Mitigation Measure/ Monitoring Requirements Impact MM APM No. Applicant Proposed Measure Implementation Actions and Effectiveness Criteria Timing Project Component Status vertebrate paleontologist can assess the nature and importance of the find and recommend a course of action in consultation with CPUC and other appropriate agencies.
 If the fossil is determined to be of scientific importance, the course of action will involve preparation, recovery, and museum curation of the fossil.
 The course of action may also include preparation of a report for publication describing the find.
 Central Valley will be responsible for ensuring that the recommendations of the paleontologist regarding treatment and reporting are implemented.
 Construction of the proposed project could affect undiscovered cultural resources.
 CUL-1 In the event that any prehistoric or historic subsurface cultural resources are discovered during ground-disturbing activities, such as chipped or ground stone, historic debris, building foundation, or human bones, all work within 50 feet of the resources shall be halted and a qualified archaeologist shall be consulted to assess the significance of the find.
 If any find is determined to be significant, representatives of Central Valley, CPUC, and the qualified archaeologist shall meet to determine the appropriate avoidance measures or other appropriate mitigation, with the ultimate determination to be made by the CPUC.
 All significant cultural materials recovered shall be subject to scientific analysis; professional museum curation, as necessary; and a report prepared by a specialist according to current professional standards.
 In considering any suggested mitigation proposed by the consulting archaeologist in order to mitigate impacts to historical resources or unique archaeological resources, the CPUC and Central Valley shall determine whether avoidance is necessary and feasible in light of factors such as the nature of the find, project design, costs, and other considerations.
 If avoidance is infeasible, other appropriate measures (e.g., data recovery) shall be instituted.
 Work may proceed on other parts of the project site while mitigation for historical resources or unique archaeological resources is carried out.
-If the CPUC, in consultation with the qualified archaeologist, determines that a significant archaeological resource is present and that If necessary during monitoring, Central Valley's archaeologist to prepare ADRP and meet with and submit to CPUC for review within 2 weeks of discovery.
+If the CPUC, in consultation with the qualified archaeologist, determines that a significant archaeologist, determines that a significant archaeological resource is present and that the resource could be adversely affected by the proposed project, Central Valley will: • Re-design the project to avoid any adverse effect on the significant archaeological resource; or If necessary during monitoring, Central Valley's archaeologist to prepare ADRP and meet with and submit to CPUC for review within 2 weeks of discovery.
 Central Valley to implement data recovery as specified in ADRP.
 CPUC and Central Valley monitor to ensure work is suspended upon discovery of resources to ensure avoidance of all significant cultural resources.
 CPUC to review completed ADRP.
 If avoidance is not possible upon conclusion of evaluations, data recovery research program exhausts potential of site to yield further important information.
 During ground-breaking activities in all construction areas.
 All Pre-Construction Component Complete.
-Central Valley provided qualifications of the qualified archeologist on April 18, 2011and measures have been included in the contract documents.
+Central Valley provided qualifications of the qualified archeologist on April 18, 2011 and measures have been included in the contract documents.